Rescuer describes horror of New Zealand’s silent eruption

 Just under the surface of the crater, pressure had been building for months.
 Now the super-heated water, about 150 degrees Celsius, or 300 Fahrenheit, burst out in a powerful spray.
 The blast also contained ash, rocks and a few boulders the size of exercise balls, but it was likely the scalding water that was most deadly.

 There were 47 tourists on New Zealand’s White Island at the time of Monday’s eruption: 24 from Australia, nine from the U.S., five New Zealanders and others from Germany, Britain, China and Malaysia.
 Many had taken a day trip from the Royal Caribbean cruise ship Ovation of the Seas.
-Authorities believe 14 people were killed.
+Authorities believe 16 people were killed, including several who died later in hospitals.
 Those who survived the blast had terrible burns and some ran into the sea screaming — a screaming that would not stop.

 Three weeks earlier, New Zealand’s seismic monitoring agency GeoNet had raised the alert level on the island from 1 to 2, on a scale where 5 is a major eruption.
 The agency had noted the water level in the crater lake had been rising since August and that over the previous few weeks there had been an increase in sulfur dioxide gas, which comes from magma deep in the volcano.
 Many people around the world have asked: How could the tours of the island continue in the face of such warning signs?